 Don’t miss this special programming on Connecticut Public Television, airing throughout July and August.
 For a full schedule of programs, click here.

 To view a running list of space-related activities being held in Connecticut in the coming weeks and months, featuring advance preview screenings of Chasing the Moon, click here.

-CPTV Visits the NASA Connecticut Space Grant Consortium and the New England Air Museum
+CPTV Visits the New England Air Museum

-Explore the New England Air Museum in Windsor Locks:
+Tour the New England Air Museum in Windsor Locks:

 “Women's Work” features the stories of Connecticut women serving as leaders, trailblazers, artists, educators, advocates and entrepreneurs.
 Watch the original TV documentary.
 Six additional short films will be released weekly - watch them here.